piotrknapik/schibstedopoly/README.md

 Tool for the employees so they could tame any re-org.
 Playing $chibstedopoly could end up having Aftenposten as a Rocket site and so on.
 Tested as playable Monopoly-clone ;)
 Based on: https://hobbylark.com/board-games/make-your-own-monopoly and original game as well ofc.

+The game was created as a Hackday project in Schibsted Tech Polska by the team: Agnieszka, Piotyr, Greg & Mateusz.

 ## Missing...

 Chance, Community Chest fields on the board.